mecid/mecid.github.io/_posts/2020-06-23-what-is-new-in-swiftui.md

 ```

 #### New views
-There is also a bunch of new views that SwiftUI provides us today.
-We finally have a system-wide Color picker, native SignInWithAppleButton, ProgressView that supports both linear and circular progress indicators, OutlineGroup, which allows us to display tree-structured collections of data,  and much more.
+There is also a bunch of new views that *SwiftUI* provides us today.
+We finally have a system-wide Color picker, native *SignInWithAppleButton*, *ProgressView* that supports both linear and circular progress indicators, *OutlineGroup* that allows us to display tree-structured collections of data,  and much more.

 #### Conclusion
-I'm delighted to see that the next iteration of SwiftUI is so strong.
-Of course, I will share with you detailed posts about all new features of SwiftUI as soon as I play with them enough to share something.
+I'm delighted to see that the next iteration of *SwiftUI* is so strong.
+Of course, I will share with you detailed posts about all new features of *SwiftUI* as soon as I play with them enough to share something.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and have a nice week!